DarkStussy/aioscraper/docs/concepts/pipelines.rst

 Pipelines
 =========

 Pipelines are ordered processors for your scraped items.
 Each item declares which pipeline set to use via ``pipeline_name``; the dispatcher routes items to matching pipelines.
+Add pipelines with `scraper.pipeline.add` or decorate pipeline classes with `@scraper.pipeline(name, *args, **kwargs)`; wrap their flow with middleware decorators.

 Core
 ----